leetmaa/KMCLib/c++/INSTALL.md

 "cd KMCLib/c++",
 "mkdir build",
 "cd build",
-Linux: "cmake -DMPI=mpiwrapper .." for the MPI version or "cmake -DMPI=FALSE .." for
- the serial version.
+Linux: "cmake -DMPI=mpiwrapper .." for the MPI version or "cmake .." for the serial version.
 Replace "mpiwrapper" with the mpi compiler wrapper script you want to use, e.g. "mpicxx".
 Mac with g++ and python from macports: "cmake -DCMAKE_CXX_COMPILER=g++ -DCMAKE_C_COMPILER=gcc -DMACPORT=TRUE .." or leave -DMACPORT out to use machine Python.
 "make test.x",